pavlovich/ng-meteor/README.md

     {{> foo}}

-Templates will also be added to the $templateCache of the ngMeteor angular module.
-To invoke the template in AngularJS you could use ng-view and specify the template in the $templateCache when defining your routes using the $routeProvider or your could use the ng-template directive to render your template like this:
+Meteor templates can also be rendered in your Angular views using the ng-template directive like this:

     <ANY ng-template="foo"></ANY>

     <!--Add the ng-controller attribute if you want to load a controller at the same time.-->
     <ANY ng-template="foo" ng-controller="fooCtrl"></ANY>

-Templates with names starting with an underscore, for example "_foo", will not be put into the $templateCache, so you will not be able to access those templates using ng-template, ng-include or ng-view.

 ### Routing
 The [ngRoute](http://docs.angularjs.org/api/ngRoute) module developed by the AngularJS team is included in ngMeteor, which will satisfy those with simple routing needs.
 For example, if you want to call a template called 'foo' and a controller called 'TodoCtrl' when someone lands on your home page you would define your route like this: